Meet the people who operate your

 Terra obtained a Bachelor of Arts in Communication Studies, minoring in Health Sciences, and a Master of Public Health from NMSU.
-She is in the process of completing an Interdisciplinary Doctorate with an emphasis in philanthropy, nonprofit management and leadership.
+She completed her an Interdisciplinary Doctorate with an emphasis in philanthropy, nonprofit management and leadership in December of 2017.

 Contact Terra at [email protected] or 575.521.4794 ext.
 104.

 April Anaya, Director of Development

 April joined the Community Foundation of Southern New Mexico in September 2017 as the Director of Development.
 Previously, April served as the Director of Development for the New Mexico State University Library, where she helped connect donor’s philanthropic interests with library needs and also grow the library’s archives and special collections.